-The Companys risk management framework is further detailed in note no. 48 of standalone financial statement and consolidated financial statement
+The Companys risk management framework is further detailed in note no. 47 of standalone financial statement and note no. 48 of consolidated financial statement.

 Apart from its risk management practices, BFL actively focuses on a debt management strategy to ensure that its delinquent debt portfolio is kept at minimal levels.
 It accords debt management an important place in its portfolio management strategy; and has a dedicated structure where the focus is to follow a strict protocol for missed payments.
-The Company considers collection as a service to customer to enable fair and ethical recovery of delinquent accounts and past-due payments.
+The Company considers debt management as a service to customers to enable fair and ethical recovery of delinquent accounts and past-due payments.

-BFL continues to invest in its debt management service structure, service organisation, processes, training of employees and agencies, strict adherence of compliance requirements and controllership by leveraging technology to follow a non-intrusive collection mechanism.
+BFL continues to invest in its debt management service structure, service organisation, processes, trainings of employees and agencies, strict adherence of compliance requirements and controllership by leveraging technology to follow a non-intrusive debt management mechanism.
 It follows a strong governance model for its debt management services practices and ensures strict adherence to the regulatory and internal policies, code of conduct and fair practice code.
-The Company offers a choice to customers to make overdue payment through digital channels, branch walk-in, at retailer points as well as door-step debt management services.
+It offers a choice to customers to make overdue payment through digital channels, branch walk-in, at retailer points as well as door-step debt management services.

 The debt management journey begins well before the customers instalment falls due.
 As a matter of good customer service, BFL sends advance intimation to all its customers five to six days before the instalment falls due, to enable customers to maintain adequate funds in their bank account.
 This practice ensures that the credit history of a good customer is not impacted by any unintentional default.